City-of-Bloomington/drupal-customizations/README.md

 ```

 ### Build and Deploy
-The build requires pysassc to compile the CSS.
-Once you have pysassc installed, you can run make.
+The build requires sassc to compile the CSS.
+Once you have sassc installed, you can run make.
 The will compile all the CSS and create a clean build directory.
 This will strip out all the Git repo stuff, resulting in a much, much smaller size for the site installation.
 ```
 cd drupal
 make